(Looking for general voting information? Click here.)

 Documents needed for Voter Photo ID

-View this poster from the DMV describing what you need.
+This poster from the DMV describes what you need

 You need to present each of the following types of documentation (list is not exhaustive):